zjcers/SpeakerBuzz/Documentation/ImplementationNotes.rst

 Can't put SSI device into advanced mode since I can't make frames longer than 8-bits, but the DAC needs a 16-bit frame.
 Legacy mode works, though.
 Also, the correct mode for SPI for the DAC is mode1, (polarity 0, phase 1).

+SysCtlClockGet() doesn't work correctly on this board.
+Use the system_clock global instead.